 - In the money option consists of intrinsic value, the per contract value would be more than an At the money option or an Out of the money option.
 This makes an ITM contract a costly affair than an At the money option or an Out of the money option.

 - The percentage gain on an ITM option is lesser than what would be gained on the same move for an At the money option or an Out of the money option.
-Although there is a profit in such option, the percentage gain is much higher when an option is At the money or Out of the money.
+Although there is a profit in such an option, the percentage gain is much higher when an option is At the Money or Out of the money.

 - If the strike price is below the market price, a call option will have an intrinsic value.